 8.1 Overall it is considered that a sensitive and well-designed development would minimise the impact upon the nearby heritage assets.
-The main issue for consideration at the planning application stage is the setting of the Grade I listed All Saints Church and other listed buildings to the east of the site.
+The main issue for consideration at the planning application stage is the setting of the Grade I listed All Saints Church and other listed buildings to the east of the site and the recognition of the sites association with a First World War landing strip..